kadena-io/kuro/README.md

 ### Thanks & References

-Juno is indebted to the ground-breaking work and open-source code by the Tangaroa authors for which we are deeply grateful.
+Kadena is indebted to the ground-breaking work and open-source code by the Tangaroa authors for which we are deeply grateful.
 We have touched pretty much every line of code so this is no longer a simple Tangaroa fork -- but the original design is still in there, reflecting all the things @chrisnc and @hongxia got so very much right.

 A (less huge but still large) thanks to [Verdi Raft] as well.
 Their demo was the inspiration for one posted above -- very clever.